Investors in West Africa

 Ventures Platform

 Ventures Platform Ltd. is a venture capital firm based in Abuja, Nigeria, with an additional office in Lagos.
-Founded in 2016, the firm focuses on early-stage investments, including seed and growth capital, primarily in technology companies operating in Africa and Asia.
-Ventures Platform aims to support bold entrepreneurs by investing in markets with positive offline indicators.
-The firm typically invests in 10-15 companies during its acceleration program, with investment periods lasting around 16 weeks.
-Additionally, it considers fund of fund investments in venture capital funds across various industries.
+Founded in 2016, the firm specializes in early-stage and growth capital investments, focusing on companies that demonstrate positive offline indicators in their respective markets.
+It primarily targets technology companies across Africa and Asia, investing through personal capital.
+Ventures Platform aims to support mission-driven founders who are building capital-efficient platforms that address infrastructural gaps and improve livelihoods within underrepresented communities.
+The firm typically engages in its acceleration program by investing in 10-15 companies over a period of 16 weeks, while also considering fund of fund investments in other venture capital funds.

 Kepple Africa Ventures